-Bowfin (Amia calva) -which is considered as primitive and the River Redhorse (Moxostoma carinatum) native but not common. eDNA work has also captured a bulk of
+Bowfin (Amia calva) -which is considered as primitive and the Redhorse (Moxostoma Spp.) native but not common. eDNA work has also captured a bulk of information on a total of eight native and non-native species including the common crayfish (Decapoda spp).